habisl/python-workplace/README.md

 # My-Python-Workplace
-Common place for my python codes
+Common place for my python codes.
+Most of the codes are for my own practice